Nellie Morrice: War service

-Morrice joined the Australian Army Nursing Service (AANS) in May 1910.
-She signed up as a sister with the Australian Imperial Force in November 1914 and left Australia on 28 November per HMAT Kyarra.
+Morrice joined the Australian Army Nursing Service in May 1910.
+She signed up as a sister with the Australian Imperial Force in November 1914 and left Australia on 28 November aboard HMAT Kyarra.
 On arrival in Egypt, she nursed with the No. 2 Australian General Hospital at Mena House, working under matron Nellie Gould.

 During her time in Egypt, Morrice handmade a doll for her niece, complete with nursing uniform, which she named "Sister Helen".
 The doll is held in the collection of the Australian War Memorial.

-She volunteered for transfer to the 2nd Australian Stationary Hospital on Lemnos in September 1915 where she nursed the soldiers wounded at Gallipoli.
+She volunteered for a transfer to the 2nd Australian Stationary Hospital on Lemnos in September 1915, where she nursed the soldiers wounded at Gallipoli.
 She was promoted to head sister in March 1916, before sailing to England in October, where she served briefly in Dartford and Brighton.
-From November 1916 she served at Ismailia, next posted in April 1917 to Abbeville in France with the 3rd Australian General Hospital.
+From November 1916 she served at Ismailia, next posted in April 1917 to Abbeville in France with No. 3 Australian General Hospital.
 October 1917 saw her working under matron Adelaide Kellett at the 25th British General Hospital, a 2400-bed facility fully staffed by Australian nurses.
+Morrice was awarded the Royal Red Cross (2nd Class) for her service in Flanders and France.